glambert22/movieManager/README.md

 to get done in two days.
 With that said I feel this implementation while there are some bugs it can stand up to some amount of rigor.

 The API does not have security or and throttling/backpressure technology.
-As well as the `docker/run` make command has issue with make because of the presence of a `:`.
-The tests can do with more break testing as well.
 However I wanted to honor the request for production ready code and focus most of my time making this solution as solid as possible.